nehagarg702/EventsManagemnetApp/README.md

 ## Overview

 The Event Management App is an Android application developed using Kotlin, Jetpack Compose for UI, Room for data persistence, and Koin for dependency injection.
 The app follows the MVVM architecture pattern.
-It allows users to create, view, and update events, and manage participants for those events.
+It allows users to create, view, and update events, manage participants for those events, and search for events.

 ## Features

 - Create, update, and view events.
 - Add participants to events.
 - Handle date and time collisions for participants.
+- Search for events by name.
 - Clean and responsive UI.
 - Data persistence with Room database.
 - Dependency injection using Koin.
+- Background tasks using coroutines.

 ## Prerequisites